tantantheman/tantan-knochbox/README.md

 **How to play:**

 Objective: The goal in the box is to try and guess the correct sequence of knocks in order to "unlock" the puzzle box.
 If the number of knocks in a set is correct, you advance onto the next section of the 5-set sequence.
 An incorrect guess will reveal how close you were to guessing that set, allowing you to try again.
+If you go over the number of knocks in a set, the accuracy displays as 0%.
 When the box is unlocked, it resets.

 **How to run:**
 Plug in ESP32 inside the KnöchBox by opening up the top lid, and extending cable out through side panel with cutout.
 Enjoy!